ohdearquant/lion-ts/src/libs/func/README.md

 ## Best Practices

 1. Always specify explicit types for better type safety
-2. Use appropriate error handling for production code
+2. Use appropriate retry settings for production code
 3. Consider using decorators for consistent behavior across methods
 4. Use batching for large datasets
 5. Configure timeouts for external service calls